vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 It may be relevant for enterprise setup, omnichannel, multiple physical stores within the same chain to refund orders on behalf of other stores.

 **Prerequisites:**
-Stores or centralized system (e.g. from headquarter) must have access to all store credentials, or use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys).
+Stores or a centralized system (e.g. from a headquarter) must have access to all store credentials, or use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys).
 Stores must be able to search for `orderID` from other stores or request it from the centralized system.

 **User story:** A user buy a product from Store A.